-The conditional stochastic optimization (CSO) problem~\eqref{eq:stochastic-opt-side-info} is also related to the topic of decision-making with side information, which receives significant attraction recently.
+The conditional stochastic optimization (CSO) problem~\eqref{eq:stochastic-opt-side-info} is also related to decision-making with side information, which has received significant attraction recently.
 Ban and Rudin~\cite{ref:ban2019big} applied weighted sample average approximation (SAA) with weights learned from kernel regression to learn the optimal decision in inventory management with covariate information.
-Bertsimas and Kallus \cite{ref:bertsimas2020predictive} applied weighted SAA to solve the general CSO problem, in which the weight is learned from nonparametric estimator such as k-nearest neighbors, kernel regressions, and random forests.
+Bertsimas and Kallus \cite{ref:bertsimas2020predictive} applied weighted SAA to solve the general CSO problem, in which the weight is learned from nonparametric estimators such as k-nearest neighbors, kernel regressions, and random forests.
 Bertsimas and McCord \cite{ref:bertsimas2019predictions} generalized the approach of \cite{ref:bertsimas2020predictive} to multistage decision-making problems.
-Kannan et al.~\cite{ref:kannan2020data} developed a residual based SAA method, where average residuals during training of the learning model are added on to a point prediction of response, which is used as a response sample within the SAA.
+Kannan et al.~\cite{ref:kannan2020data} developed a residual-based SAA method, where average residuals during training of the learning model are added to a point prediction of response, which is used as a response sample within the SAA.
 An extension to heteroscedastic residuals is provided in~\cite{ref:kannan2021hetero}.
-Decision tree based approaches are also developed to solve CSO.
+Decision tree-based approaches are also developed to solve CSO.
 Athey et al.~\cite{ref:athey2019generalized} proposed the forest-based estimates for local parameter estimation, generalizing the original random forest algorithm with observations of side information; Kallus and Mao~\cite{ref:kallus2020stochastic} generalized the idea to solve stochastic optimization problems with side information, in which they seek to minimize the expected loss instead of the prediction accuracy.
-Conditional chance constrained programming was also studied recently~\cite{ref:rahimian2019contextual}.
+Conditional chance-constrained programming was also studied recently~\cite{ref:rahimian2019contextual}.